software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 To have more control over the attributes in the JSON response, [DTO](https://www.baeldung.com/java-dto-pattern) classes can be used instead of returning the entity classes directly from the controller methods.

-## Designing the REST API endpoints for the user stories
+## REST API endpoints for the user stories

 Next, let's consider what kind of REST API endpoints we need for the remaining user stories.
 Implement the following endpoints _by following the REST API naming conventions for the endpoint path names_.